Rate Limiting in Ambassador Edge Stack

 Let's digest the above example:

-label domain. - Each label must have a name, e.g.,
+- Each label must have a name, e.g., one_request_label

-to every incoming request to the given mapping.
-The string is referenced with the keygeneric_key
+- The string_request_labelsimply adds the stringcatalogto every incoming request to the given mapping.
+The string is referenced with the keygeneric_key.

-adds a specific HTTP header value to the request, in this case, the method.
-Note that HTTP/2 request headers must be used here (e.g., thehost
+- The header_request_labeladds a specific HTTP header value to the request, in this case, the method.
+Note that HTTP/2 request headers must be used here (e.g., thehostheader needs to be specified as the:authorityheader).

 Ambassador Edge Stack supports several special labels:

-will extract the value from a given HTTP headerdestination_cluster
+- request_headers: HEADERwill extract the value from a given HTTP header

 Note: In Envoy, labels are referred to as descriptors.